 1. The user sees a Facebook ad but doesn’t click.

-2. The user clicks a Google Search ad and lands on your site, browses your products but doesn’t buy something.
+2. The user clicks a Google Search ad and lands on your site, browses products but doesn’t purchase.

 3. The user returns via organic search, adds a product to the cart, but doesn’t complete the checkout.